Complete 3-day Hanoi Itinerary, Vietnam (Beginner Friendly Guide)

 Conclusion

 Are you planning to visit Hanoi?
 Comment below and let us know what excites you the most – food, culture, or nature?
-If this guide helped you, share it with your fellow travelers planning their Vietnam trip!

 Also read: Is Hanoi a Good Place to Live